 The tree bark acts as a barrier against malady, and when it is weakened, it puts the tree at risk for disease and insect infestation.
 Using rope and nails to fasten objects on a tree weakens the bark and puts the tree in danger.
 If your tree has suffered quite a bit of external damage, it may be time to have it removed.

 Some trees can grow abnormally due to an inability to navigate growth on the land.
-This can be displayed as roots that appear above ground and leaning.
+You can identify abnormal tree growth by the appearance of roots above ground and leaning.
 Leaning trees can pose as signs of root damage or weakening.
 Although this isn’t a technical threat, it is more vulnerable to interactions with weather, humans and wildlife.

 Having trees in close proximity to your house can pose other means for removal.
 The tree growth can affect the structure of the foundation and internal systems.
 The roots can grow to rupture pipes for water and can cause a higher risk for rotting.
-The possibility of branches falling on your home is a concern, and regular pruning and trimming is advised in order to avoid this.
+If you are concerned about the possibility of branches falling on your home, the tree care professionals at Atlas Tree advise regular pruning and trimming.
 Albeit, having trees in close proximity to your house is not an immediate factor for removal.

 If you’re not interested in having your tree removed, consider having your tree pruned instead to reduce risk.